 Fishing and Boating

-The HCWSA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
-Various HCWSA facilities are designed and operated to accommodate such public access.
-One of the most popular activities at the HCWSA is public fishing on select reservoirs.
-While HCWSA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.
+The HCWA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
+Various HCWA facilities are designed and operated to accommodate such public access.
+One of the most popular activities at the HCWA is public fishing on select reservoirs.
+While HCWA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.

-The Regular Season for public fishing at HCWSA reservoirs customarily begins the first weekend in March and concludes the last weekend of November, when the Winter Fishing Season begins with more limited access to select reservoirs – usually the same ones that were open during the previous regular season.
-The Winter Fishing Season at the HCWSA typically runs from December through the end of February of the following year.
+The Regular Season for public fishing at HCWA reservoirs customarily begins the first weekend in March and concludes the last weekend of November, when the Winter Fishing Season begins with more limited access to select reservoirs, usually the same ones that were open during the previous regular season.
+The Winter Fishing Season at the HCWA typically runs from December through the end of February of the following year.

 The regular season includes public access to the Tussahaw and Upper Towaliga Reservoirs, which are ideal water bodies for various species of bream, bass, and catfish.
 These two reservoirs are open during the regular season on Wednesdays, Fridays, Saturdays, and Sundays, from 7:00 a.m. to 7:00 p.m. during daylight saving time.
-(Daylight saving time in 2013 begins Sunday March 10 and ends Sunday November 3.)
 Otherwise, the reservoirs tend to open at dawn and close approximately an hour before dusk.
-Both the Tussahaw and Upper Towaliga Reservoirs will be closed on Easter Sunday, March 31, and on Mother's Day, May 12, 2013.
+Click here for a map to Tussahaw Reservoir and click here for a map to Upper Towaliga Reservoir.

 The fishing public can now access the Tussahaw Reservoir